Where do I vote?

 How does a person vote?

 Registered voters go to their assigned polling place where there will be three or more poll workers at a table checking voters in.
 Voters will be asked for their name and the residence address where they are living.
 In primary elections, voters will also be asked to name their party.
-Upon verifying the information, the election workers will provide the voter with ballots assigned to persons living in their district and instructions on how to cast a ballot.
+Upon verifying the voter's information, the election workers will provide the voter with their ballot(s) assigned to persons living in their district and instructions on how to cast a ballot.

 Can voters receive assistance in voting?